 • Presentation by the instructor, which may include a PPT/video/audio;

 • Class activities, such as pairs or small group discussions;

 • Homework, some of which will be assessed as part of the course grade.

-Course developed by Dr. Jennifer M. Gidley, WFSF President
+Course developed by Dr. Jennifer M. Gidley, former WFSF President